Cessna 402: Accidents and incidents

 American R&B singer Aaliyah died along with eight others, including the pilot, two hairstylists, a makeup artist, a bodyguard, and three record label professionals, when a Cessna 402B registered N8097W operated by Blackhawk International Airways, crashed shortly after takeoff on August 25, 2001, around 6:50 p.m. local time, in Marsh Harbour, Abaco Islands, The Bahamas.
 The main cause of the crash was determined to be an improperly loaded aircraft, which was approximately 700 lb over its maximum takeoff weight, with a center of gravity well aft of the envelope.
-Investigators discovered that the pilot, was unlicensed at the time of the crash and had traces of cocaine and alcohol in his system.
+Investigators discovered that the pilot was unlicensed at the time of the crash and had traces of cocaine and alcohol in his system.
 Blackhawk surrendered its operating certificate to the FAA.
 Aaliyah's family later filed a wrongful death lawsuit against Blackhawk, which was settled out of court.

-On September 9, 2021, a Cessna 402C crashed after a failed a go-around attempt at Provincetown Municipal Airport.
+On September 9, 2021, a Cessna 402C crashed after a failed go-around attempt at Provincetown Municipal Airport.
 The plane was severely damaged but there were no casualties.

 On January 8, 2025, a Cessna 402C operated by Pacifica Aviation (officially Pacifica de Aviación) carrying ten people (two crew, eight passengers) flying from Juradó Airport to Medellín-Enrique Olaya Herrera Airport in Colombia crashed into a wooded mountainside, killing all on board.

+On July 10, 2026, a Cessna 402C Utiliner III operated by Flamingo Air crashed shortly before landing at San Andros Airport killing all ten people on board resulting in the deadliest plane crash in the history of The Bahamas.